emanelsayed111/machine-learning-nanodegree/README.md

 ---

-## Build a Digit Recognition Program
+## Deep Learning Image Classification(https://github.com/mtroiani/machine-learning-nanodegree/tree/master/image-classification)
-__Description:__ In this project, you will use what you've learned about deep neural networks and convolutional neural networks to create a live camera application or program that prints numbers it observes in real time from images it is given.
-First, you will design and test a model architecture that can identify sequences of digits in an image.
-Next, you will train that model so it can decode sequences of digits from natural images by using the Street View House Numbers (SVHN) dataset.
-After the model is properly trained, you will then test your model using a live camera application (optional) or program on newly-captured images.
-Finally, once you obtain meaningful results, you will refine your implementation to also localize where numbers are on the image, and test this localization on newly-captured images.
+__Description:__ In this project, you will use what you've learning about deep neural networks and convolutional neural networks to create a model that can classify images with the CIFAR-10 dataset.
+You'll use TensorFlow to create a model capable of classifying an image into one of 10 different categories, including cats, dogs, birds, trucks, automobiles, and more.

 ---

 ## Capstone Project
-__Description:__ Coming soon.
+__Description:__ I plan to create an application using reinforcement learning and deep learning to play a game of isolation.
+Coming soon.